devesmee/theatre-keeper-support/EN_SUPPORT.md

 **How can I easily search for a specific visit?**

-At this moment there is no search functionality in the app.
-The visits are sorted by date, the most recent visit is at the top.
+You can search by show in the 'Search' tab.
+This will show the dates as well, allowing you to easily narrow down which visit you are looking for.

 **How can I transfer my visits to another device?**